JamesBrownR/MeetingSurge/_posts/2025-12-13-get-more-5-star-reviews.md

     <p>If the #3 shop has 40 reviews, you need 45.
 If they have a 4.5 rating, you need 4.6.
 It's that simple.</p>

     <h2>What to Do If You're Starting From Zero</h2>
-    <p>If you have zero reviews (or just one or two old ones), you're starting with a disadvantage.
+    <p>If you have zero reviews {or just one or two old ones}, you're starting with a disadvantage.
 But you can fix this faster than you think.</p>
     <p><strong>Week 1:</strong> Ask your 10 best customers.
 Not via email.
 Call them personally.
 Explain that you're trying to grow your online presence and you'd really appreciate their help.
 Most will say yes.</p>
     <p><strong>Week 2-4:</strong> Implement the system above.
 Ask every customer at pickup.
 Text them 24 hours later.</p>
     <p><strong>Goal:</strong> Get to 15-20 reviews in your first month.
 After that, you just need to maintain it with 2-4 new reviews per month.</p>